NSW

 Wed–Sat 10.00 to 4.00, Sun 10.00 to 2.00.

-Dec 13 to May 3, 2026 A soft space to stand – an exploration of softness as a response to the crises of living, featuring installation, moving image, film, and animation.
-Including works by Jamie Bastoli, Jasmine Craciun, Alysha Fewster, Fiona Lee, David Lobb, Ali Noble, and Nicole Smede.
+To May 3 A soft space to stand – an exploration of softness as a response to the crises of living, featuring installation, moving image, film, and animation.
+Including works by Jamie Bastoli, Jasmine Miikika Craciun, Friends with Computers (lead artist April Phillips), Alysha Fewster, Fiona Lee, David Lobb, Ali Noble, and Nicole Smede.

 Maitland Regional Art Gallery (MRAG)